 Students in Years 5 and 6 will take on a role as a 'School Buddy' to students in the ELC and Reception to assist in their transition to school.

 ICT

-The school has a bank of 30 laptops and two banks of 30 iPads available for students in Years 3-6.
-We also have another bank of 30 laptops that are located in the Library.
+The school has multiple banks of laptops and iPads available for students.
 These are available for classes use to support, enrich and enhance learning.